Raider Quick Start Guide

 1570939 user1 standard 45dh8 -- 2 1 -- 02:00 R 00:22

-Notice that the output contains the JobID for each job.
+Notice the output contains the JobID for each job.
 This ID can be used with the squeue, sstat, sacct, and scontrol commands.

 To delete a job, use the command scancel jobID.